nucleus-be/zimbra/doc/source/modules/nug.rst

       defaultCosId  string(id)   can be the ID of a COS or ``null``, if ommitted from the request data it will be set to ``null``
       ============= ============ ====

       .. note:: A domain's ``name`` is immutable and cannot be changed!
-If you add it to the request JSON data it'll be ignored.
+If you add it to the request payload it'll be ignored.

    :Response:
       .. code-block:: json